Plant dyeing that is kind to both the human body and the environment

 Indigo (Blue/ Java)

-Indigo is one of the oldest dyes, having been used since ancient civilizations.
-The blue color produced by indigo has been used to dye fabrics around the world since ancient times.
-The leaves from Java produce a smoky blue color.
-It is said to have a deodorizing effect, and has been used frequently in Japan for a long time.
+Indigo is one of the oldest dyes that has been used for dyeing since ancient civilizations.
+The blue color produced from indigo has been dyed all over the world since ancient times.
+The leaves of Javan indigo are dyed a smoky blue color.
+Indigo-dyed fabrics and clothing are said to have insect repellent and deodorizing effects, and have been commonly used in Japan since ancient times.

 Ketapang (Black/ Bali)

-Momogana is a tree similar to mangroves, and is often found near the sea in Bali.
-Its leaves turn an elegant black color like ink.
-In Japan, it is often seen in areas south of Okinawa.
+Ketapang is a type of tree similar to mangroves, and it often grows near the sea in Bali.
+The color that comes from the leaves of Ketapang is an elegant black color that has the feel of ink.
+In Japan, this plant is often seen in southern areas such as Okinawa.

 Biotope Initiatives at Bali Dye Factory